EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 For lunch I had asian food with some friends, donburi!
 And then for dinner I had a bunch of vegan cookies I baked with my friend.

+### Day 542

+For lunch I had Buffalo Wild Wings and then for dinner I had some pizza.
+I'm still traveling so, no soylent for me.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/